-This will create new hosts and services and begin monitoring.
+This will create the new hosts and service and begin monitoring.

-Once the wizard applies the configuration, click the View status details for link to see the new host and services that were created.
+Once the wizard applies the configuration, click the View status details for <your Cassandra server> link to see the new host and services that were created.

-You are now monitoring your Cassandra server.
+You are now monitoring your Cassandra server, it's as simple as that.